Sado4/genpr/README.md

 ## ✨ Features

 - Automatically generates a PR prompt based on commit diffs
+- **Merge commits are excluded** — only actual change commits are considered
 - Formats the prompt using your existing PR template
 - Copies the prompt to your clipboard — just paste it into ChatGPT or your favorite AI tool!
 - 🗣️ **Language auto-switching** between English and Japanese